Sparkobsecju/Ch19SpringBootUsingElasticsearchBuiltWithDocker/README.md

 Step:

-go to project root folder and execute docker-compose up -d
+go to project root folder and execute\n 'docker-compose up -d'\n
-And run the project
+And run the project\n
-  curl localhost:9200
+  'curl localhost:9200'\n

 Then you'll see the description like below.